Brindhhaa/RISCV-5-Staged-Pipelined-Core/Automation/ReadMe.md

-# Automation Scripts for RISC-V Pipelined Core Simulation
+# Automation Script for RISC-V Pipelined Core Simulation

 This folder contains the TCL script that automates the compilation and simulation of the 5-stage pipelined RISC-V processor using ModelSim (compatable with QuestaSim too).